Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: Heavy flavor hadronization in EPOS4HQ

-\emph{Heavy flavor hadronization in EPOS4HQ.--}When the heavy quark crosses the freeze-out hypersurface, it will convert into colorless heavy flavor hadrons.
-This process is indeed a non-perturbative process and is usually related to soft gluon radiation.
-Two processes contribute in EPOS4HQ to hadronization: (i) fragmentation which is also employed in $e^+e^-$ collisions and in standard EPOS4 and (ii) coalescence, when the Q combines at the moment of hadronization with one/two nearby core partons to form final-state mesons or baryons.
+When the heavy quark crosses the freeze-out hypersurface, it will be converted into a colorless heavy flavor hadron.
+This process is non-perturbative and is usually related to soft gluon radiation.
+Whereas in the standard EPOS4 approach (called pure EPOS4 in this study) all heavy quarks hadronize by fragmentation, in EPOS4HQ also hadronization by coalescence may contribute if a QGP is formed.
+In the coalescence process the heavy quark combines with one/two nearby fluid (QGP) partons to form final-state mesons or baryons.
+Heavy quarks, which do not traverse a QGP, create hadrons by fragmentation.

-In the coalescence model, the heavy quarks coalesce with light quarks in the same cell to a hadron m when the cell passes the critical temperature.
-The light (anti) quarks are assumed to be thermalized in the cell rest system.
-The probability that a heavy hadron is formed is given by :
+In the coalescence model, the heavy quarks coalesce with light quarks to a hadron $m$ when the charm passes the hadronization hypersurface determined by the critical energy density.
+The light (anti) quarks are assumed to be thermalized.
+The differential yield of the heavy hadron is given by:

-where $g_H$ is the degeneracy factor of color and spin. ${\bf P}$ and ${\bf p}_i$ are the momenta of heavy flavor hadrons and constituent quarks, respectively.
-The delta function conserves the momentum. $d\Sigma_i$ is the hypersurface element. $F({\bf p}_1,..,{\bf p}_k)$ with $k=2(3)$ for mesons (baryons) is the momentum space distribution of the constituents of the heavy hadron. $W_m({\bf p}_1,..,{\bf p}_k)$ is the Wigner density of a given heavy hadron $m$, which can be constructed from the hadron wave function and which is approximated here by three-dimensional harmonic oscillator states with the same root mean square radius.
-For the ground state, we find
+where $g_H$ is the degeneracy factor of color and spin. $k=2(3)$ for mesons (baryons). ${\bf P}$ and ${\bf p}_i$ are the momenta of heavy flavor hadron and the constituent quarks, respectively.
+The delta function conserves the momentum.
+The summation is performed over all heavy quarks in the system.

+$f_1({\bf p}_1)=(2\pi)^3\delta^{(3)}\left({\bf p}_c-{\bf p}_1\right)$ is the normalized momentum space distribution of the heavy quark and $f_i({\bf p}_i)$ for $i>1$ is the momentum space distribution of the constituent quarks in the heavy hadron. $W_m({\bf p}_1,..,{\bf p}_i)$ is the Wigner density of the heavy hadron $m$ in momentum space, which can be constructed from the hadron wave function.
+The hadron wave function can be approximated by a three-dimensional harmonic oscillator state with the same root mean square radius.
+For the ground state of charmed meson, the Wigner density in the center-of-mass (CM) frame can be expressed as,

-$g_h$ is the statistical factor, $p_r$ is the relative momentum between the two constituent quarks in the center-of-mass (CM) frame, $ p_r={|E_2{\bf p}_1-E_1{\bf p}_2|\over E_1+E_2}$, $E_1 (p_1)$ and $E_2(p2)$ are the energies and momenta of the quark or antiquark in the CM frame, respectively.
-Baryons are treated as two two-body systems (baryons are produced by recombining two particles first and then using their center of mass to recombine with the third one.).
+where $p_r$ is the relative momentum between two constituent quarks in the CM frame.
+It's normalized, $\int W(p_r)d^3{\bf p}_r/(2\pi)^3=1$.
+We use $ p_r={|E_2{\bf p}_1-E_1{\bf p}_2|/( E_1+E_2)}$, where $E_1 ({\bf p}_1)$ and $E_2({\bf p}_2)$ are the energies and momenta of the quark or antiquark in the CM frame, respectively.
+The width $\sigma$ in the Wigner density is controlled by the root-mean-radius as shown next.
+Baryons are treated as two two-body systems (baryons are produced by recombining two quarks first and then using their center of mass to recombine with the third one.).